Duchess Auguste Karoline of Brunswick-Wolfenbüttel: Later life and death

-For a few years already, Augusta had been suffering from amenorrhea, for which her doctor had been treating her with potentially dangerous herbal potions, designed to stimulate menstruation.
-On the morning of 27 September 1788 (new style), at the age of 23, Augusta suddenly experienced violent vaginal bleeding, which continued for six-and-a-half hours, by which time she died.
+For a few years already, Auguste Karoline had been suffering from amenorrhea, for which her doctor had been treating her with potentially dangerous herbal potions, designed to stimulate menstruation.
+On the morning of 27 September 1788 (new style), at the age of 23, Auguste Karoline suddenly experienced violent vaginal bleeding, which continued for six-and-a-half hours, by which time she died.
 Her doctor had been summoned, but due to the long distance, he arrived too late.
 The Princess's parents received a letter of condolences from the Empress, as well as Pohlmann's report of her death and her doctor's report.
 Many years later, her eldest son had the matter investigated and her body was exhumed.
 It was found that contrary to local rumours, she had been buried neither alive nor with the bones of a baby.

-Augusta's Grave in Kullamaa Church.
+Auguste Karoline's Grave in Kullamaa Church.

-Augusta was buried under the floor of Kullamaa Church.
+Auguste Karoline was buried under the floor of Kullamaa Church.
 On her tombstone is the text: "Hic jacet in pace Augusta Carolina Friderica Luisa Ducis Brunsuicencis-Guelferbytani Filia Friderici Guilielmi Caroli Ducis Vurtembergensis et Supremi Praefecti Viburgiensis Uxor Nat. d.
 III.
 Dec.
 MDCCLXIV Denat. d.
 XIV.
 Sept.
 MDCCLXXXVIII" The date is false - it should have been XVI September.
 Over the years, her coffin decayed, causing her bones to get lost in the bottom of the deep crypt.
 Her tombstone is still in the church, albeit in a different position, surrounded by an iron rail.

 The castle and lands of Koluvere were afterwards granted to Count Friedrich Wilhelm von Buxhoeveden.

 Fiction

-Augusta's story was fictionalized by Thackeray in The Luck of Barry Lyndon.
+Auguste Karoline's story was fictionalized by Thackeray in The Luck of Barry Lyndon.

 Issue

-Augusta and Frederick I of Württemberg had four children:
+Auguste Karoline and Frederick I of Württemberg had four children: